News

 religion."

-A Presidential candidate issuing a press release to defend another candidate would be
+A presidential candidate issuing a press release to defend another would be

-commendable, albeit peculiar, if it didn't contain spurious
+commendable, albeit peculiar, if it hadn't contained such spurious

 Second,

-s and indicated the specific element of Mitt Romney's beliefs that we
+candidates and indicated to Mitt Romney the specific element of

-would like him to address in his speech.
-The
+his beliefs we hoped he would address in his speech.
+The "F" rating (see

-for his candidacy was issued only after his speech was heard and analyzed.
-Therefore,
+on his candidacy was issued only after his speech was analyzed; our rating was based on

 Third, Tom Tancredo should heed his own words,